tubiana/TTClust/README.md

  - **dna** : selection based on the residue name (DA/DT/DC/DG)
  - **rna** : selection based on the residue name (A/T/G/C or RA/RT/RG/RC)
  - **backbone_na** : backbone of nucleic acid.
 Selection based on the residue name and atom name (P, O3', O5', C3', C4', C5')
- - **base** : selection base on the residue name and atom name. select RNA or DNA and exclude backbone_na, sugar atoms and hydrogen
+ - **base** : selection base on the residue name and atom name.
+Select RNA or DNA and exclude backbone_na, sugar's atoms and hydrogen
  - **base_rna** : same as *base* but for RNA
  - **base_dna** : same as *base* but for DNA

- Theses selection keywords can be used with other MDTRAJ selection keywords, e.g.:
+ Those selection keywords can be used with other MDTRAJ selection keywords, e.g.:
  - "protein and not dna"
  - "rna and not type H"